Kronuz/Xapiand/docs/_docs/reference-guide/query-dsl/text-queries/match-query.md

 {% endcapture %}
 {% include curl.html req=req %}

+## Default Operator

+The default operator to be used can be set by using the `default_operator` parameter.
+It can be `AND` or `OR`.
+Defaults to `OR`.

 {: .note .unreleased}
 **_Unimplemented Feature!_**<br>
-The keyword to set operator hasn’t yet been implemented...
-Pull requests are welcome!
+This feature hasn't yet been implemented...
 [Pull requests are welcome!]({{ site.repository }}/pulls)